LeFl0w/splitflap/Photoflap/Readme.md

 # 3d print
 - use two board edge for each photo support
 - generate support with `splitflap\3d\scripts> python .\generate_2d.py --num-flaps 100 --no-etch ` paramteers for flaps are in `3d\flap_dimensions.scad`

+- use svg in inkscape. then export it to DSXF R12 with save as function -import it in fusion360 (direct svg import as scale issues)